junxit/us-congress-bills-115/metadata.md

 - 2018-05-17 — Introduced in House
 - 2018-05-17 — Introduced in House
 - 2018-05-17 — Referred to the House Committee on Veterans' Affairs.
+- 2018-06-13 — Referred to the Subcommittee on Health.
+- 2018-06-13 — Subcommittee Hearings Held.
+- 2018-06-27 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2018-06-27 — Subcommittee Consideration and Mark-up Session Held.
+- 2018-07-12 — Committee Consideration and Mark-up Session Held.
+- 2018-07-12 — Ordered to be Reported by Voice Vote.
+- 2018-07-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-07-24 — Considered under suspension of the rules. (consideration: CR H7141-7142; text: CR H7141)
+- 2018-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5864.
+- 2018-07-24 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
+- 2018-07-24 — Placed on the Union Calendar, Calendar No. 675.
+- 2018-07-24 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+115-872.
+- 2018-07-24 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+115-872.